Tony Buzan was a true master of memory.

 Why Tony Buzan Mind Maps Improve Memory And Creativity So Quickly

-Buzan is not only only a prolific author.
-He’s a living demonstration of his own techniques.
-Although I’m not personally into speed reading, Tony Buzan is a master of that too.
+Buzan was not only only a prolific author.
+He was a living demonstration of his own techniques.
+Although I’m not personally into speed reading, Tony Buzan was a master of that topic.

 First of all, as the co-author of numerous books, these have been translated into more than 25 languages.
 In fact, Tony Buzan ranks high in my list of top memory improvement books:

-In addition to memory, speed reading and mind mapping, Buzan talks about spiritual intelligence, creativity and GQ (genius quotient).
+In addition to memory, speed reading and mind mapping, Buzan talked about spiritual intelligence, creativity and GQ (genius quotient).

-This is huge, especially when it comes to mind map mastery.
+These contributions are huge, especially when it comes to developing mastery with mind mapping.